Joseloll/JTChecker/README.md

 # Update
 - Added Where It Will Tell You If The Discord Token Is Locked

-# To Do
+- Added Discord Token Leaver For A Single Token And Multiples Tokens
-- Add Where You Can See The Info About The Discord Token
+- Added Where You Can Get Info About The Token
-- Will Add Token Joiner/Leaver

 # Usage
 - Python 3 https://python.org